-“I tried to bury these songs in my desk drawer, and walk away from them, but it felt like there were ghosts saying ‘get us out, we are not dead.’” reveals pop songstress Jaguar Grace.
+“I tried to bury these songs in my desk drawer, and walk away from them, but it felt like there were spirits saying ‘get us out, we are not dead.’” reveals pop songstress Jaguar Grace.

-Up until now, the New York artist has had an accomplished career in music outside of the pop realm.
+The New York artist has had an accomplished career in music outside of the pop realm.
 But no matter how far she journeyed beyond the pop firmament, a constellation of infectiously hooky songs she wrote two decades ago beckoned.
 Now, Jaguar resurrects this exquisite collection of orchestral pop electronica, breathing new life into its lessons of love.

 By her 20s, however, Jaguar was drawn to the impactfully concise musicality and direct emotionality of pop music.
 She found a refreshing comfort in the genre’s simplicity and discovered a cathartic creativity in singing and writing about her interior landscape.
 Being confessional and musical in a three-chord medium was a welcomed break from boot-camp practice sessions and the challenging technicality of classical music.